 CAUSE OF ACTION: Plaintiff was terminated July 10, 1997 and alleges conspiracy and wrongful termination.
 Plaintiff claims that co-defendants Thompson, Whippo and Walker conspired and substituted one of the original team members who had been singled out for termination and placed the plaintiff on the list instead.
 Plaintiff further claims that he was not treated equally and fairly as a result of FGT's failure to follow its progressive discipline policy.
 Plaintiff seeks back pay, lost benefits, and future pay in excess of $15,000.

 STATUS: Answer filed on behalf of all defendants August 23, 1999.
+Plaintiff has retained counsel.
+Amended Petition filed December 17, 1999.
+Response due January 4, 2000.
 Factual investigation underway.

 Transwestern Pipeline Company v.
 New Mexico Environment Department, et al. (Albuquerque, New Mexico) (Filed September 3, 1996) (Not served) (Virtue & Najjar/Modrall) (Soldano) NOT REVISED